No-Knead Caprese Pizza (1 bowl recipe!)

 HOW LONG DOES HOMEMADE CAPRESE PIZZA LAST?

-Place your Caprese pizza in a large freezer bag, and refrigerate for up to 2 days in the fridge.
+Place your Caprese pizza in a large freezer bag and refrigerate for up to 2 days in the fridge.

 LOOKING FOR MORE PIZZA & BREAD RECIPES?

-And if you make this homemade Caprese pizza, let me know!
+If you make this homemade Caprese pizza, let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
 Once you see how easy it is to make for yourself, you’ll never order pizza delivery again!

 Homemade Caprese pizza